DhavalBavda/Registration-Form/README.md

 # Registration-Form
-This is a Registration Form which collects information through HTML and stores it in database (MongoDB)
+This is a Registration Form which collects information from the client and stores it in the database(MongoDB).